 JaneB

-1) building better habits: one creative thing with the hands, keep reading for pleasure, start a new yarn project, journal
+1) building better habits: one creative thing with the hands, keep reading for pleasure, start a new yarn project, journal, play D&D

-4) writing: do some more work on the collaborative paper with a deadline, go to a meeting about same.
+4) writing: do some more work on the collaborative paper with a deadline, two re-reviews for journals (sigh).

-5) grad students: do substantial paperwork for two students, send a couple of emails for third.
-Only ONE meeting this week, in the diary at least!
+5) grad students: Only ONE meeting this week, in the diary at least.
+And maybe no paperwork?
+MAYBE?

 Julie